kr55/ssiscataloger/faq.md

 **Is this tool capable of migrating .NET script tasks?**

 SSIS Catalog Migration Wizard does not change the build (.ispac) file during the migration from a lower to a higher version of SSISDB.
 Usually, script tasks are backward compatible.
-However, it is advisable to consult ssupport at support@azureops.org for a limited feature free trial to validate if it works for you.
+However, it is advisable to consult support at support@azureops.org for a limited feature free trial to validate if it works for you.

 **What has been included in the software package?**